Alee14/DLAP/README.md

 help - Displays commands.
 ping - Pong!
-git - Links to the source repo. about - About the bot.
+git - Links to the source repo. playing - Tells you what it's playing at the moment. about - About the bot.

 Bot Owner Only